jeffkaufman/nomic/README.md

 * Editing the text of a merge commit when merging the PR.

-* Pushing to branches in jeffkaufman/nomic other than master.
+* Pushing from the command line to any branches in jeffkaufman/nomic.
+To merge to master use the big green button.

 After your pull request has gotten all of its approvals you'll need to restart the Travis build before the build will go green.